Segatron: Segment-Aware Transformer for Language Modeling and Understanding: Experiments

+Since our SegaBERT has shown great potential on sentence-level tasks, in this section, we further investigate whether SegaBERT can generate better sentence representations.
+Following Sentence-BERT~\citep{DBLP:conf/emnlp/sbert}, we fine-tune SegaBERT in a siamese structure on the combination of SNLI~\cite{DBLP:conf/emnlp/BowmanAPM15} and MNLI datasets.
+The fine-tuned model is named S-SegaBERT.
+We then evaluate the zero-shot performance of S-SegaBERT and other baselines on Semantic Textual Similarity (STS) tasks using the Spearman's rank correlation between the cosine similarity of the sentence embeddings and the gold labels.

+In Table~\ref{tab: sts-zeroshot}, the results of S-BERT-large and S-RoBERTa-large are from \citet{DBLP:conf/emnlp/sbert}.
+The results of S-BERT-large* are re-implemented by us, which is similar to Sentence-BERT's results.
+We can see that our SegaBERT achieves the highest average scores on STS tasks, even outperforms RoBERTa, which uses much more training data, larger batch size, and dynamic masking.
+These results conform with our improvements on GLUE benchmarks, which indicate that a language model pre-trained with Segatron can learn better sentence representations~(single sentence encoding) than the original Transformer.

-\subsection{Reading Comprehension}
+\subsubsection{Reading Comprehension}

-For Reading Comprehension task, we fine-tune in the following manner: The question is assigned Paragraph Index 0 and Sentence Index 0.
-For the context with $n$ paragraphs, Paragraph Index 1 to $n$+1 are assigned to them accordingly.
+We finally test our pre-trained model on machine reading comprehension tasks.
+For these tasks, the question is assigned Paragraph Index 0 and Sentence Index 0.
+For a context with $n$ paragraphs, Paragraph Index 1 to $n+1$ are assigned to them accordingly.
 Within each paragraph, the sentences are indexed from 0.

-This task can benefit from the segment information more than the tasks in GLUE benchmark because for the reading comprehension task, the context is usually longer, spanning several sentences.
-The segment position embedding can guide the self-attention layer to encode the text better.

-We fine-tune our SegaBERT model with SQUAD v1.1 for 4 epochs with 128 batch size and 3e-5 learning rate.
-As we can see from Table \ref{tab:squad1}, without any data augmentation~(DA) or model ensemble, SegaBERT large outperforms BERT large with DA, StructBERT~\cite{DBLP:journals/corr/structbert} which pre-trains BERT with multiple unsupervised tasks, and KT-NET~\cite{DBLP:conf/acl/ktnet} which uses external knowledge bases on BERT.
-Although there is still a gap between XLNet and SegaBERT, our proposed method is not specified for BERT but transformer.
-We believe that the segmentation information can also help other pre-trained models including XLNet, which could be verified in the future.